-The Board and staff at Aberdeen Hall Preparatory School will not tolerate bullying in any form, by anyone.
-We do not accept any form of behavior, which hurts, threatens or frightens any member of the school community regardless of their gender, race, culture, religion, sexual orientation or gender identity and expression.
-Every child has the right to feel safe and happy in school and on the playground.
+The Board and employees at Aberdeen Hall Preparatory School will not tolerate harassment or bullying in any form, by anyone.
+We do not accept any behavior, which hurts, threatens or frightens a member of our school community regardless of their gender, race, culture, religion, sexual orientation or gender identity and expression.
+Every child has the right to feel safe and happy in school and on campus.
 We believe in eradicating bullying without victimizing the bully.
 Victims can be confident that support will be given and action will be taken against bullies.